Hanwen Ren

 We introduce CAM-MCTS (Centralized Asynchronous Multi-Agent Monte Carlo Tree Search), a planning framework for collaborative object rearrangement in cluttered environments.
 CAM-MCTS enables multiple robots to coordinate manipulation actions while optimizing the overall task makespan.
 The method combines centralized planning with asynchronous execution so agents can begin new actions without waiting for global synchronization, reducing idle time and improving efficiency.
 The performance are verified in both simulation and real-robot systems.

-Active Neural Sensing
+Integrated Active Sensing

-Integrating Active Sensing and Rearrangement Planning for Efficient Object Retrieval from Unknwon, Confined, Cluttered Environments
+Integrating Active Sensing and Rearrangement Planning for Efficient Object Retrieval from Unknown, Confined, Cluttered Environments

 Junyoung Kim, Hanwen Ren, Ahmed H. Qureshi